RaySteak/CARefree/README.md

 #### 2. Data Capture and Preprocessing

 - **Camera Capture**: The camera captures images of the driver's face.
 The images are processed to convert them from VGA RGB565 to QQVGA grayscale, reducing data size and preparing them for feature extraction.
-- **Accelerometer Data**: The accelerometer records acceleration data to monitor driving behavior, detecting sudden movements and irregular driving patterns.
+- **Accelerometer Data**: The accelerometer raises external hardware interrupts when it detects activity.
+In the future could also be used for recording acceleration data to monitor driving behavior, detecting sudden movements and irregular driving patterns.

 #### 3. Feature Extraction using HoG